JrmWrm/mob-gems/README.md

 I recommend figuring out all the different effects on your own, prt of the fun is in finding out!
 However some can be hard to deduce or maybe you like knowing what you're getting yourself into.
 No worries, all effects have been listed below.

-**Note:** Only the Zombie, Cow, Bee and Iron Golem Mob Gems have been implemented as of yet.
+**Note:** Only the Mob Gems listed here have been implemented as of yet.
+Others will be coming in the future.

 <details>
   <summary>See effects</summary>